-This article provides a brief overview of the EU-U.S. Mutual Recognition Agreement (MRA) and discusses considerations for implementing viable alternatives for testing to support EU, U.K. and U.S. drug product releases if and when Brexit moves ahead.
+This article provides a brief overview of the EU-US Mutual Recognition Agreement (MRA) and discusses considerations for implementing viable alternatives for testing to support EU, UK and US drug product releases after Brexit.

 Recognizing areas to reduce the burden of regulatory inspection

 In the past, drug manufacturing facilities – even those with a long history of compliance – were often inspected by both the EU authorities and the U.S. Food and Drug Administration, sometimes within the same year.
 Recognizing that these replicated efforts use resources that could be reallocated toward drug manufacturing facilities with higher public health risks, the EU and FDA agreed to rely on each other’s inspection reports (following a program of joint inspections) and encourage greater international harmonization of compliance standards while still protecting consumer safety.

 This decision was formalized over the last two years in a Mutual Recognition Agreement (MRA), which is defined as an agreement between two or more countries to recognize a specific process or procedure of the other country (see the FDA FAQs).
 The MRA includes marketed, finished pharmaceuticals and biological products for human use, intermediates and active pharmaceutical ingredients but currently excludes some products such as vaccines and advanced therapy medicinal products (ATMPs).

 The MRA between the EU and U.S. allows the FDA and EU inspectorates to use inspection reports and other related information obtained during drug manufacturing facility inspections to determine if a facility is manufacturing high quality drugs.
 These inspections can be conducted by an EU inspectorate or by the FDA; both entities still reserve the right to inspect each other at any time and in any country.

 The benefits of a Mutual Recognition Agreement in terms of Brexit